willger/CancelWifiPrompt.koplugin/README.md

 Automatically cancels KOReader's `Do you want to turn on Wi-Fi?` prompt on Android devices without opening the Wi-Fi settings menu.

+This is created for and tested on the Barnes and Noble Nook Glow Light 4 plus.
+(BNRV1300)

-To install it, rename the folder to `CancelWifiPrompt.koplugin` and copy it into KOReader's `plugins` directory.
+To install it, copy the folder `CancelWifiPrompt.koplugin` into KOReader's `plugins` directory.